BukGet/api/docs/PACKAGING_README.txt

               present plugins that the user is able to run with their current bukkit binary that they installed.

-depoendencies
-  optional    This is a list (by name) of any packages that the plugin
-              is optionally dependent on.
-If the user wants, this will also be pulled into their install.

-  required    Thus is a list (by name) of any packages that the plugin is
+depoendencies This is a list (by name) of any packages that the plugin is
               dependent on in order to run.
 These plugins need to be installed in order to make your plugin work.